Amazon Holiday PPC Success | In the Know

 The retail giant Amazon has become more and more ingrained in our holiday celebrations each year and 2020 looks no different.
 Amazon sellers are inundated with tips, tricks and tools to help them capitalize on increased shopper spending and boost their end-of-year profits.

-During the fourth quarter there are two areas we recommend your aim your focus: PPC advertising and inventory.
+During the fourth quarter there are two areas we recommend for you to pay close attention to: PPC advertising and inventory.
 The holiday season is the most competitive and can be the most lucrative time of year for businesses.
 In order to stand out during this highly saturated time period, sellers need to do more than rely on Amazon’s organic search results.

 Important Dates for FBA Shipping

 Making sure you have inventory in the FBA program by these dates will help to ensure that you are set up for holiday sales.
-Here is a list of cut-off dates to have your inventory at fulfillment centers:
+It is important to remember that inbound wait times may be longer and Amazon recommends allowing additional buffer time when sending in inventory during the holiday season.
+Here are the cut-off dates to have your inventory at fulfillment centers:

 General PPC Recommendations and Guidelines

 If you are new to Amazon PPC advertising or are a familiar seller who could use a refresher, there are several things to keep in mind when it comes to PPC – not only throughout the holiday season but all year long.

 One of the biggest decisions sellers make when running PPC ads is how much ad spend they are willing to invest.
 Many sellers use Amazon’s ACoS, or Advertising Cost of Sale, a metric used to compare ad costs to profit margins and choose an approach that aligns with a level of risk in which they are comfortable.
 Using this metric, sellers usually take one of three approaches to PPC:

 - Keep advertising costs at or below the profit margin made by directly attributed sales.
 This is the safest approach and ensures that all ad dollars spent are matched by profits made.